SHU-HDRQAD/HDR-IQA-Dataset/README.md

 ## Usages
 ### Testing a single HDR image
 Predicting HDR image quality with our model trained on the HDRQAD.
-To run the demo, please download the pre-trained model at [Baidu cloud](https://pan.baidu.com/s/1zkz_2iQz1PXWTpFrM2xeaA), put it in 'pretrained' folder, then run:
+To run the demo, please download the pre-trained model at [Baidu cloud](https://pan.baidu.com/s/1zkz_2iQz1PXWTpFrM2xeaA) (password: acep), put it in 'pretrained' folder, then run:
 ```python
 python demo.py
 ```